<< Yesterday

 2005 Brothers Bengie and Jose Molina both homer in the Angels' 8-7 loss at Yankee Stadium.
 The Anaheim teammates go deep off southpaw Randy Johnson, a future Hall of Famer, to accomplish the feat.

-2006 With the wind blowing out at Wrigley Field, Diamondbacks' second baseman Orlando Hudson hits a home run from both sides of home plate.
-Batting left-handed, he goes deep off Mark Prior in the third inning for his first career grand slam, then hitting right-handed, nails a Glendon Rusch pitch for a two-run homer in the seventh, contributing to Arizona's 15-4 victory over the Cubs.
+2006 With the wind blowing out at Wrigley Field, Diamondbacks second baseman Orlando Hudson hits a home run from both sides of home plate.
+Batting left-handed, he goes deep off Mark Prior in the third inning for his first career grand slam, and then, hitting right-handed, nails a Glendon Rusch pitch for a two-run homer in the seventh, contributing to Arizona's 15-4 victory over the Cubs.

 2006 The Dodgers trade infielder Cesar Izturis to the Cubs for 300-game winner Greg Maddux.
 The last-minute deadline deal, in which the future Hall of Famer waived his no-trade clause, allows the 40-year-old hurler to go to a contender.